anandbagmar/applitools_pdftester_python/README.md

 **Windows:**

-- Download Poppler for Windows: https://blog.alivate.com.au/poppler-windows/
+- Download Poppler for Windows: https://github.com/oschwartz10612/poppler-windows/releases
+- Extract the ZIP file
-- Extract and add the `bin/` folder to your `PATH` environment variable
+- Add the `bin/` folder to your system `PATH` environment variable

 ---